smustafa75/vpc_private_link/README.md

 - 01 VPC Gateway Endpoint

+## Post provision actions
-Once completed, the script will automatically install HTTP into EC2 insatnces and start the service.
+- The script will automatically install HTTP server in machines inside public subnet and start the service.
+- Once script will automatically insatll and configure AWS CLI in both machines inside private subnet.
-You will see EC2 metrics in CloudWatch within 10 minutes.
+- You will see EC2 metrics in CloudWatch within 10 minutes.
-The **tfvars** files is added as text, use it as desired.
+- The **tfvars** files is excluded having safety precautions.

+## Test

+- Login into machine in public subnet and try below command.
+The action will fail.
+- Try same commands in machine inside private subnet and it will work. aws s3 ls aws s3 cp FILENAME s3://BUCKET-NAME

 ### Terraform Version ###
 Terraform v1.1.2